Hematotoxicology is the study of adverse effects of exogenous chemicals on blood and blood-forming tissues.

-Hematotoxicity may be regarded as primary toxicity, where one or more blood components are directly affected, or secondary toxicity, where the toxic effect is a consequence of other tissue injury or systemic disturbances.
-Primary toxicity is regarded as among the serious effects of xenobiotics, particularly drugs.
-Secondary toxicity is exceedingly common, due to the propensity of blood cells to reflect various local and systemic effects of toxicants on other tissues.
+Hematotoxicity may be regarded as primary, where one or more blood components are directly affected, or secondary, where the toxic effect is a consequence of other tissue injury or systemic disturbances.
+Primary toxicity is regarded as among the more common serious effects of xenobiotics, particularly drugs.
+Secondary toxicity is exceedingly common, due to the propensity of blood cells to reflect a wide range of local and systemic effects of toxicants on other tissues.

-The production of blood cells, or hematopoiesis, is a highly regulated sequence of events by which blood cell precursors proliferate and differentiate.
-The bone marrow in the axial skeleton and proximal limbs is the principal site of hematopoiesis.
+The production of blood cells, or hematopoiesis, is a highly regulated sequence of events by which blood cell precursors proliferate and differentiate to meet the relentless needs of oxygen transport, host defense and repair, hemostasis, and other vital functions.
+The bone marrow is the principal site of hematopoiesis in humans and most laboratory and domestic animals.
+However, the lung harbors blood stem cells that can repopulate the bone marrow.
+In the human fetus, hematopoiesis ...